jarvelov/vue-form-json-schema/docs/README.md

 ### [Nested UI demo](https://www.webpackbin.com/bins/-L0_5kwqJixNYqtpiYxd)

-Using Bootstrap classes to show how layout can be different for devices with different screensizes.
+Using Bootstrap classes to show how layout can be different for devices with different screen sizes.
 In this example two input fields will be wrapped inside a div with `col-12 col-sm-6` classes.
 Try resizing your browser window too see it in action.